braze-inc/braze-docs/_docs/_hidden/private_betas/adobe.md

 To verify if data has been exported successfully to Braze, check your Braze account.
 Adobe Experience Platform segments are exported to Braze under the `AdobeExperiencePlatformSegments` attribute.

 ## Data Usage and Governance
-Al Adobe Experience Platform destinations are compliant with data usage policies when handling your data.
+All Adobe Experience Platform destinations are compliant with data usage policies when handling your data.
 For detailed information on how the Adobe Experience Platform enforces data governance, see Adobe's [Data Governance in Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/privacy/data-governance-overview.html?lang=en) documentation.

 [1]: {% image_buster /assets/img/adobe/braze-destination-configure.png %}
 [2]: {% image_buster /assets/img/adobe/braze-destination-activate.png %}